Skip to Content

 Applicants for the BSc Honours in Actuarial Studies must be able to satisfy the University's General Entrance Requirement and, in addition, must meet the Mathematics subject requirement.
 Offers are made in terms of grades rather than UCAS Tariff points.

 Actuarial Science and Risk Management is one of the most highly competitive degree courses at Queen's, where the number of applicants far outnumbers the places available.
 A key criterion used for making offers to applicants with A-level qualifications is an assessment of the applicant's GCSE grades.
 When considering applications, GCSE performance in the best nine subjects will be scored, with 4 points awarded for an A*/9 grade, 3 points for an A/8-7 grade, 2 points for a B/6 grade, and 1 point for a C*-C/5-4 grade.
 Please note that only GCSEs completed in Year 11 and Year 12 (Year 10 and Year 11 in England and Wales) will be counted for scoring purposes.
 We initially make offers to those applicants who score a minimum of 34 points.
-During the admissions cycle we constantly review the admissions statistics, comparing them to previous years, to assess if the points threshold can be lowered and more offers made.
+During the admissions cycle we regularly review the admissions statistics, comparing them to previous years, to assess if the points threshold can be lowered and more offers made.
 The number of points required to be considered for an offer varies every year depending on competition for places available, and cannot be predicted in advance.
-For guidance, for 2023 entry, the final threshold was 34 points.
+For guidance, the final thresholds for offers since 2019 were as follows:

 For applicants offering the Irish Leaving Certificate, performance at Irish Junior Certificate (IJC) is taken into account.
-The best nine IJC subjects are considered, with 4 points being awarded for an A/Distinction grade, 3 points for a B/Higher Merit grade, and 1 point for a C/Merit grade.
+The best nine IJC subject grades are scored, with 4 points awarded for an A/Distinction grade, 3 points for a B/Higher Merit grade, and 1 point for a C/Merit grade.
 We initially make offers to those applicants who score a minimum of 34 points.
-This offer threshold may be lowered as the cycle progresses, as for A-level applicants.
+As for A-level applicants, this offer threshold may be lowered as the cycle progresses.
 The number of points required to be considered for an offer varies every year depending on competition for places available, and cannot be predicted in advance.
-For guidance, for 2023 entry, the final threshold was 34 points.
+For guidance, the final thresholds for offers since 2019 were as for A-level applicants.

 Applicants offering a range of other qualifications e.g. BTEC Extended Diplomas, Higher National Diplomas and Foundation Access courses are not normally considered unless the applicant can meet, or has met, the Mathematics subject requirement.